 Yamhill County is located in the Willamette Valley between the Portland metro area and Salem.
-The county's median age is 38.6, similar to the states average (39.5), and the population is growing steadily.
-This strong population growth is forecasted to continue in the short and long term.
-The largest sector by employment in Yamhill County is manufacturing and all three of the county's fastest growing sectors pay above the county average annual wage.
-Over 80% of residents have access to broadband, a stronger metric than in many of the neighboring counties.
+The county's median age is 38.6, near the state average of 39.5.
+Yamhill's strong population growth is forecasted to continue in the short and long term.
+The largest sector by employment in Yamhill County is manufacturing and all three of the county's fastest growing sectors pay above the county's average annual wage.
+Over 80% of residents have broadband access, a stronger metric than in many of the neighboring counties.